ALEXLEEX/VAANet/l25_compiler/README.md

 python -m l25_compiler.gui
 ```

-The GUI shows tokens, AST, IR, TAC and runtime output in separate read-only
-panes labeled in Chinese.
+The GUI presents a notebook with tabs labeled in Chinese for tokens, AST, IR
+and TAC.
+Selecting a tab shows the corresponding intermediate output.
+A second
+pane of equal size displays the program's runtime output.

 By default the program is interpreted directly.
 Additional options allow
 inspection of intermediate stages: